L30nardoSV/reproduce-ia3-moleculardocking/README.md

 This repository contains the scripts and configuration files used in the the _Artifact Appendix_ of the aforementioned paper.

-The paper proceedings are available at: https://ieeexplore.ieee.org/document/9407259, while the following links point to the corresponding [preprint](https://www.esa.informatik.tu-darmstadt.de/assets/publications/materials/2020/2020_IA3_LVS.pdf), and [presentation slides](https://www.esa.informatik.tu-darmstadt.de/assets/publications/materials/2020/2020_IA3_LVS_slides.pdf).
+The paper proceedings are available at: https://ieeexplore.ieee.org/document/9407259.

+Other relevant material include the [preprint](https://www.esa.informatik.tu-darmstadt.de/assets/publications/materials/2020/2020_IA3_LVS.pdf) and [presentation slides](https://www.esa.informatik.tu-darmstadt.de/assets/publications/materials/2020/2020_IA3_LVS_slides.pdf).

 # Contents